preemptive/Protected-TodoAzureAuth/README.md

 Setting up the Sample
 ---------------------

+If you are using Dotfuscator Professional, use the [simpler integration instructions](https://www.preemptive.com/dotfuscator/pro/userguide/en/getting_started_xamarin.html) and the [protected-bugsweeper](https://github.com/preemptive/protected-bugsweeper/tree/protected-professional) repo for help setting up the sample with Dotfuscator Professional.

-To run this sample application, perform the following steps:
+Otherwise, to run this sample application, perform the following steps:

 1. Install [the latest version of Dotfuscator CE for Visual Studio 2017](https://www.preemptive.com/products/dotfuscator/downloads).
 2. [Register Dotfuscator CE](https://www.preemptive.com/dotfuscator/ce/docs/help/gui_getstarted.html#pctoc-registering-dotfuscator-ce).